 - If you are not receiving sufficient responses, escalate your query through the complaints process.
 Involving your MP in any complaint is always beneficial.

-- CMS will then secure income information direct from HMRC before notifying the Paying Parent of their proposed maintenance.
-After approximately 14 days, the final calculation is completed, and notifications are issued to both the Paying Parent and the Receiving Parent.
+- Following the application, CMS will source income information direct from HMRC and will notify the paying parent of their proposed maintenance.
+After approximately 14 days, the final calculation is completed, and notifications are issued to you and to the Paying Parent.

 - The Final Calculation will include a pay schedule outlining payments and their due date, upto the next Annual Review.

 - If either parent disputes any of the information used, a Mandatory Reconsideration request must be made within one month.

 - If you believe the Paying Parent has income that has not been declared, or not included within the calculation, you may want to consider an application to the variation scheme.

 - Variations can look at other aspects of the Paying Parent's finances that are not automatically considered by the formula, such as Dividends, Rental Income, Diverted Income, and ownership of Assets in excess of £31,250.

 - It’s important to ensure that any alleged debt is accurate.
 Do not budget or expect to receive any stated amount of arrears as CSA/CMS can not guarantee payments.